PMArkive/SMEncounterRNGTool/README.md

  4. Put your current frame number in the first box of `Frame Range` and check `Create Timeline`
  5. Click `Search`, you will see the game will follow timeline the tool created.
  6. Now all the frames in the timeline are without `?` marks, they're all SAFE and ACCESSIBLE!!
- 7. Just change the `Filters` and make another search as usual.
+ 7. Just change the `Filters` and make another search as usual.<br>
- Warning: Do NOT change the `Starting Frame` of timeline when you are following it.
+ Warning: Do NOT change the `Starting Frame` of timeline when you are following it, unless you set another `Safe Frame`(before checking `Create Timeline`) of your previous timeline as the `Starting Frame`.

 ## Final screen when pressing A
 Usually it's the last 'A' before the battle starts, or the special BLACK dialogue box.<br>
-(All button pressing and animation time delays were calibrated.
-Especially for those who are using PokeCalcNTR.)
 - Tapus: Tapus' cry screen before the battle starts
 - Zygarde: "Zygarde has gone into a Poke Ball!"
 - Solgaleo/Lunala: No dialogue, stand in front of it